 Software Engineer, Hevo Data

-With around a decade of experience, Sarad has designed and developed fundamental components of Hevo.
-His expertise lies in building lean solutions for various software problems, mentoring fellow engineers and exploring new technologies.
+With over a decade of experience, Sarad has been instrumental in designing and developing Hevo's fundamental components.
+His expertise lies in building lean solutions for various software challenges.
+Sarad is passionate about mentoring fellow engineers and continually exploring new technologies to stay at the forefront of the industry.
+His dedication and innovative approach have made significant contributions to Hevo's success.

 No-code Data Pipeline for Snowflake